oxiby/oxiby-docs/src/guide/first.md

 ## The `main` function

-A function named `main` is automatically executed after its definition.
+When the program runs, if a function named `main` is defined, it will be automatically executed.